smart-camera-engagement/matter-pi-ai-camera/README.md

 ![Block Diagram](./resources/block_diagram.PNG.jpg)

-- Run ObjectDetection AI model by calling rpicam-still.
+- Run ObjectDetection AI model by calling rpicam-apps.
 If human is detected, send ON(Closed) status to HomeKit and if no human, send OFF(Opened) status as a Matter contact sensor.
-- Send still image to HomeKit using homebridge and FFmpeg plugin.
 - It is also possible to control other HomeKit devices based on human presence status by automation feature in HomeKit app.
 (Not documented in this document)

 ## Tested environment